-The Vatican has announced that it will move forward with the process of naming a deceased Italian teen the patron saint of the internet.
-Carlo Acutis devoted his life to using the internet to spread his Catholic faith before he passed away in 2006 at the age of 15.
+Deceased Italian teenager, Carlo Acutis, is one step closer to becoming the patron saint of the internet.
+Acutis devoted his life to using the internet to spread his Catholic faith before he died of leukemia in 2006 at the age of 15.
 Since then, many have pushed for the boy’s sainthood, with Pope Francis even attributing a miracle to the late teen.

 According to the Los Angeles Times, Acutis became deeply devoted to his faith during his childhood in Milan.
-The teen would reportedly donate his pocket money to poor residents of the city, while also supporting bullied classmates.
+He would reportedly donate his pocket money to poor residents of the city, while also supporting bullied classmates.

 In addition to being a devout Catholic, Acutis was a “computer genius,” according to his mother, Antonia Salzano.